cassiebreviu/onnx-csharp-serverless/blog.md

 ## Create the Model with Azure Machine Learning

-I have a model from the previous blog post to classify wine quality that we will use as the example model.
+We have a model from the previous blog post to classify wine quality that we will use as the example model.
 See the note below if you have your own model you would like to use.
 Additionally, you should already have an Azure Machine Learning (AML) Studio created to generate the model.
 If not, follow [these steps](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-1st-experiment-sdk-setup#create-a-workspace) to create the workspace.

 > [!NOTE]
 > To use your own model visit the [ONNX Github tutorials](https://github.com/onnx/tutorials#converting-to-onnx-format) to see how to convert different frameworks and tools.